ambrim/debiasing_GPT/README.md

 # Self-Diagnosis and Self-Debiasing

+Abstract: The training of LLMs on large, unfiltered corpora sourced from the internet is a common and advantageous practice.
+Consequently, LLMs have learnt and inadvertently reproduced various types of biases, including violent, offensive, and toxic language (Gehman et al., 2020).
+However, recent pretrained GPT language models have been shown to recognize their own biases and detect toxicity in generated content, a process referred to as self-diagnosis.
+In response, researchers have developed a decoding algorithm for LLMs to self-debias or reduce their likelihood of generating harmful text (Schick et al., 2021).
+This study investigates the efficacy of the diagnosing-debiasing approach in mitigating two types of biases: insults and political bias.
+These biases are often used interchangeably in discourse, despite exhibiting potentially dissimilar semantic and syntactic properties.
+We aim to contribute to the ongoing effort of investigating ethical and social implications of human interaction with LLMs.

 This work is based off the paper [Self-Diagnosis and Self-Debiasing: A Proposal for Reducing Corpus-Based Bias in NLP](https://arxiv.org/pdf/2103.00453.pdf).

 ## 🔧 Setup